Find out more about these investment professionals on FINRA'S BrokerCheck >

 Socially responsible investing (SRI), also known as Impact, or ESG investing, is an investment strategy which seeks to consider both financial return and social good.
 Common themes for socially responsible investments include avoiding tobacco and defense stocks (negative screening), or seeking out companies engaged in social justice, sustainability, etc. (positive screening).

-NYT – How To Invest With A Conscious And Still Make Money - Gone are the simple days when investing with a conscience meant excluding alcohol, tobacco, and firearms from a portfolio.
+NYT – How To Invest With A Conscience And Still Make Money - Gone are the simple days when investing with a conscience meant excluding alcohol, tobacco, and firearms from a portfolio.
 Today’s impact investors want their investments to align with a more rigorous standard of good while achieving a maximum return.
 (Read more)

 NYT – Issuing Bonds To Invest In People - The organization Social Finance US helped a children’s agency in Connecticut set up a social impact bond with specific goals.
 A group of private investors put up $11.2 million to fund the bond and set specific goals in order to help their clients achieve a better quality of life.
 (Read more)